 There are several potential benefits to the metabolic confusion diet.

-Furthermore, one benefit of the metabolic confusion diet over a stricter form of intermittent fasting with an alternate-day fasting protocol is that the “low-calorie” days on the metabolic confusion diet are typically a higher energy intake than a fasting day or even modified fasting diet.
+Furthermore, one benefit of the metabolic confusion diet over a stricter form of intermittent fasting with an alternate-day fasting protocol is that the “low-calorie” days on the metabolic confusion diet typically have a higher energy intake than a fasting day or even a modified fasting diet.

 Prolonged or severe caloric restriction is perceived by the body as starvation.

-Because our bodies are biologically equipped to be tremendous adapters, any type of sustained caloric restriction that results in an energy deficit, or severe caloric restriction even in an acute period of time, can trigger the body to make a compensatory downshifts in your resting metabolic rate (RMR).
+Because our bodies are biologically equipped to be tremendous adapters, any sustained caloric restriction that results in an energy deficit or severe caloric restriction, even in an acute period, can trigger the body to make compensatory downshifts in your resting metabolic rate (RMR).4Müller, M. J., Enderle, J., & Bosy-Westphal, A. (2016).
+Changes in Energy Expenditure with Weight Gain and Weight Loss in Humans.
+Current Obesity Reports, 5(4), 413–423. https://doi.org/10.1007/s13679-016-0237-4

 This process is termed adaptive thermogenesis, and it essentially makes your body more efficient at using fewer calories for the processes it needs to carry out to support your life and physical activity.

-Therefore, one of the benefits of the metabolic confusion diet is that if you strike the right balance of achieving enough of a caloric deficit on your low-calorie days to support weight loss without being overly restrictive, and you strategically pepper in plenty of “high-calorie days,” you can avoid any potential compensatory reductions in your metabolic rate.
+Therefore, one of the benefits of the metabolic confusion diet is that if you strike the right balance of achieving enough of a calorie deficit on your low-calorie diet days to support weight loss without being overly restrictive, and you strategically pepper in plenty of “high-calorie days,” to avoid any potential compensatory reductions in your metabolic rate.

 After a low-calorie day, you give the body enough calories and nutrients to meet your needs, so the threat of starvation remains undetected, and consequently, your metabolism keeps humming away.